raghur/easyblogger/README.md

 ### Create a new blog post

 Note: Blogger API v3 does not support/expose API for creating posts as drafts.
-Please ask for this feature on Google's blogger dev group - I'll add that capability once it becomes available.
+Please ask for this feature on Google's blogger dev group - I'll add that capability once/if it becomes available.

 ~~~bash
  # create a post from stdin with title and labels